Office Hours:Please refer to syllabus and/or contact via email.

 Martin Revermann is a Classicist and Theatre Studies scholar.
 His research interests are not confined to Graeco-Roman antiquity but cover the cultural history of theatre (both Western and Asian) more broadly and until the 21st century.
 Specific areas include performance criticism of Greek drama, the cultural history of Greek theatre from antiquity to the 21st century, the history and theory of translation, theatre iconography, theatre theory and theatre sociology.
 Another major focus of his research is the work of Bertolt Brecht, especially exploring Brecht’s position as a playwright, director and theorist within the history of theatre as a whole.
 He is also working on the history of theatre audiences and playgoing.
 His research (and graduate teaching) therefore integrates Classics, Theatre Studies, Comparative Literature, German Studies and History.

 Revermann’s award-winning doctoral research was the foundation of Comic Business.
 Theatricality, Dramatic Technique and Performance Contexts of Aristophanic Comedy (Oxford 2006).
 He has edited or co-edited five other books: Performance, Iconography, Reception.
 Studies in Honour of Oliver Taplin (Oxford 2008), Beyond the Fifth Century: Interactions with Greek Tragedy from the Fourth Century BCE to the Middle Ages (Berlin/New York 2010), The Cambridge Companion to Greek Comedy (Cambridge 2014), A Cultural History of Theatre (Vol. 1: Antiquity) (London 2017) and Semiotics in Action (Brno 2020).
-His latest monograph is Brecht and Tragedy: Radicalism, Traditionalism, Eristics (Cambridge 2022).
+His latest book is Brecht and Tragedy: Radicalism, Traditionalism, Eristics (Cambridge 2022).

 M.A.
 (LMU Munich) (distinction)